 The Emmett Environmental Law and Policy Clinic offers students an opportunity to do real-life and real-time legal and policy work.
 Clinic offerings include local, national, and international projects covering the spectrum of environmental issues.
 Depending on the project, students may undertake litigation and advocacy work by drafting briefs, preparing testimony, conducting research, developing strategy, and reviewing proposed legislation.
 Students present their work to clients, stakeholders, and decision-makers, including federal, state, and local officials.

-Some students work off-campus with government agencies and nonprofit organizations, while others work on-campus on cutting-edge projects and case work under the supervision of Clinical Professor and Director Wendy Jacobs, Senior Clinical Instructor Shaun Goho, and Clinical Instructor Aladdine Joroff.
+Some students work off-campus with government agencies and nonprofit organizations, while others work on-campus on cutting-edge projects and case work under the supervision of Clinical Professor and Director Wendy Jacobs, Deputy Director and Senior Clinical Instructor Shaun Goho, and Clinical Instructor Aladdine Joroff.

 Former clinical fellow Leah Cohen speaks about her experiences in the clinic: